tamper_side_white_mat_tamping_banner

 Classic tamper

-A traditional tamper is the one you’ll see in almost every coffee bar.
+A traditional barista tamper is the one you’ll see in almost every coffee bar.
 If you want the full barista experience, this is a great choice.

 Calibrated tamper